tencentyun/intlcloud-documents/yehe_doc/网络与CDN/私有网络/操作指南/子网/开启或关闭广播_intl_en.md

 - Multicast: Tencent Cloud supports multicast on the VPC dimension.
 - Broadcast: Tencent Cloud supports broadcast on the subnet dimension.

 >?
-The broadcast and multicast features are currently in beta.
-If you do need to use them, please submit an application.
+>- The broadcast and multicast features are currently in beta phase.
+To become a beta user, please submit an application for broadcast or multicast.
+>- Currently, the broadcast and multicast features are available in Beijing, Shanghai, Guangzhou, Nanjing, Chengdu, Chongqing, and Hong Kong, China.
+>

 ## Overview
 Multicast and broadcast are mostly used in the financial and game industries: